uicestone/henried/wp-content/plugins/disable-google-fonts/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 2.0 =
+* Released on 23rd December 2018
+* Change logic when disabling font via string translation filter.
+* Change plugin description to better explain in which situations it works.
+* Add support for WordPress 5.0, latest version of Gutenberg plugin, and most of the themes in WordPress.org Themes Repository.

+= 1.4 =
+* Released on 28th September 2018
+* Remove fonts used in Gutenberg.

 = 1.3 =
 * Released on 12th December 2016